UPPMAX/UPPMAX-documentation/docs/software/jobstats.md

  * the title shows the detailed info. `milou` is the name of a former UPPMAX cluster.
  * CPU usage in blue, which is around 1000%, which is the equivalent of 10 cores being used 100%
- * current memory usage in solid black, which is around 20 GB
+ * current memory usage in solid black, which is around 20 GB (left-side vertical axis) or a little bit less than 1 core (right-side vertical axis)
- * overall memory usage in dotted black, which is around 340 GB
+ * overall memory usage in dotted black, which is around 340 GB (left-side vertical axis) or a little bit less than 11 cores	 (right-side vertical axis)

 For jobs running on multiple nodes, plots have multiple columns: